dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 ## Customer Value

-- Improve our CSS engineer experience by providing commands in Visual Studio that keep them from needed to switch to windbg.
+- Improve our CSS engineer experience by providing commands in Visual Studio that keep them from needing to switch to windbg.
     - Commands that CSS devs would find useful in Visual Studio that can't be done in VS any other way:
         - !GCHandles - Provides statistics about GCHandles in the process.
         - !ThreadPool - This command lists basic information about the ThreadPool, including the number of work requests in the queue, number of completion port threads, and number of timers.